 - Ultimate: $52/user/month (billed annually)

-Best for: Small to medium businesses seeking an overall balanced simple CRM system with room to grow without overwhelming your team with too much complexity.
+Best for: Small to medium businesses seeking a balanced, easy-to-use CRM system with room to grow.

 3. Freshsales — Best easy CRM for AI-powered simplicity